ipfabric/docs/docs/support/known_issues/Vendors/Palo_Alto_Networks/panorama.md

 ---
-description: A description of Panorama by Palo Alto Networks next-generation firewalls.
+description: A description of Panorama by Palo Alto Networks next-generation firewalls and lists unsupported tasks.
 ---

 # Panorama